Bees and Wasps

-Two kinds of reactions are usually associated with bee stings and those of other stinging insects as well: (1) local or (2) systemic, allergic, or life-threatening.
+Two kinds of reactions are usually associated with bee stings and other stinging insects:

 If you know you are allergic:

 Anaphylaxis, if treated in time, usually can be reversed by epinephrine (adrenaline) injected into the body.
-Individuals who are aware that they are allergic to stings should carry epinephrine in either a normal syringe (sting kit) or an auto-injector (Epi-Pen) at all times when working outside and communicate their allergy to supervisor/coworkers in case they become incapacitated.
+Individuals who are aware that they are allergic to stings should carry epinephrine in either a normal syringe (sting kit) or an auto-injector (EpiPen) at all times when working outside, and they should communicate their allergy to supervisor/coworkers in case they become incapacitated.
 Epinephrine is obtainable only by prescription from a physician.

 - If you have an EMT on your crew/team, what are their protocols for treating stings and related allergic reactions?